 Quick summary: We met up at Fitz & Follwell’s bike store on Mont-Royal.
-This was the starting point for segment 2 of the tour.
+This is the starting point for segment 2 of the tour.
 Melissa was our guide, there were 11 of us on the tour.
 We walked up St.Laurent, Melissa pointing out a few restaurants on the way (Aux Vivres and Robin des Bois) before stopping at Saraphin, a Portuguese-owned bakery on the corner of St-Laurent and St. Joseph.
 There we were treated to some Pasteis de Natas (custard cups with a flaky crust).
 The tour continued, taking a little detour up an alley (Montreal has some very pretty alleys) before coming out on Fairmount street.
 There we had two stops: the first at Wilensky, where we were treated to a bologna/salami sandwich (no vegetarian options here) and an “egg cream soda” drink.
 The 2nd stop was at Fairmount bagel, where we all had a bagel.
 Fairmount has a rich Jewish heritage.
 We continued our walk north through the neighborhood, turned right on St. Viateur (which is another pretty street which has developed tremendously in the last 5 years) and walked a block to St. Laurent.
 There we took a city bus.
 10 minutes later we were in Little Italy.
 Melissa pointed out Milano’s, a large, Italian owned grocery store (I know it having lived in the neighborhood previously – lots of great food imported from Italy).
 We sat down at Café Italia, an institution in Little Italy and were served coffees.
 After a 20 minute break we walked down Dante street, stopping first at Dante “hardware” store (they’re actually known more for their beautiful cooking ware) then at Alati Caserta, an Italian bakery.
 We were served Cannoli, a Sicilian pastry.
 Following this, we continued to the Jean-Talon market which is very close by.
-We briefly cut through part of the market before being taken to the le Marché Des Saveurs du Quebec, a large store that supplies a whole bunch of products made in Quebec: cheeses, wines, beers, jams, maple syrup, and smoked meats and fish.
+We briefly cut through part of the market before being taken to the le Marché Des Saveurs du Quebec, a large store that supplies a large variety of products made in Quebec: cheeses, wines, beers, jams, maple syrup, and smoked meats and fish.
 We finished the tour with a sampling of Quebec cheeses and apple cider.

 Above and Below: Wilensky